 What's a joint?

-How to roll a joint?
+How do you roll a joint?

-Use a grinder to break down the weed and make it easy to pack.
+- Use a grinder to break down the weed and make it easy to pack.

 Can you double-wrap joints?